Daddoon/BlazorMobile/README.md

 ```
 Multi-APK and 64-bit compliance

-If you are using Google Play’s multiple-APK support to publish your app, note that compliance with the 64-bit requirement is evaluated at the release level.
+If you are using Google PlayÂ’s multiple-APK support to publish your app, note that compliance with the 64-bit requirement is evaluated at the release level.
 However, the 64-bit requirement does not apply to APKs or app bundles that are not distributed to devices running Android 9 Pie or later.
-If one of your APKs is marked as not being compliant, but is older and it’s not possible to bring it into compliance, one strategy is to add a maxSdkVersion="27" attribute in the uses-sdk element in that APK’s manifest.
-This APK won’t be delivered to devices running Android 9 Pie or later, and it will no longer block compliance.
+If one of your APKs is marked as not being compliant, but is older and itÂ’s not possible to bring it into compliance, one strategy is to add a maxSdkVersion="27" attribute in the uses-sdk element in that APKÂ’s manifest.
+This APK wonÂ’t be delivered to devices running Android 9 Pie or later, and it will no longer block compliance.
 ```

 ## Troubleshoot